Three Ways the Homestead Exemption Ends

 A transfer of the homestead property by deed of conveyance or contract for conveyance under a trust, as defined in section 14-1201, in which the claimant retains the power to administer and revoke the trust shall not constitute an abandonment of the homestead.

 A.R.S. § 33-1104(E)The statute also confirms that any recorded consensual lien, such as a mortgage or deed of trust, is not affected by the homestead claim.
 Your lender's rights remain intact regardless of the exemption.
-And community property rules under A.R.S.
+Community property rules under A.R.S.
 25-214(C) still apply to any conveyance or encumbrance of the home.